by XdarksparkX

 Stand-Outs: Christine, Jessica

-Face-Palms: Gabby, Lana, Sierra
+Face-Palms: Gabby, Lana, Sierra - THE AXE:

 Those called to the Grand Ballroom for judgment were as follows: